EthanG45/CSE493-Public-Thesis-Code/section-5-swiftui-usage-data-macos/README.md

 Note my paper and defense mainly discuss the contents of `system/apps/` thus the other content here is unique to this repository.

+These files were generated on macOS Monterey 12.0.1 with a 2021 M1 Pro 16" MacBook Pro.
+The presence of the `/opt` directory is unlikely if you are on an Intel Mac and attempt to replicate these results using the scripts in Section 5.

 ## 1.3.
 Want to Read My Thesis?
 My thesis will be published on the [ASU Barrett Thesis Collection](https://keep.lib.asu.edu/collections/130827) following its completion.